34th Street–Herald Square station: BMT Broadway Line platforms

 The 34th Street–Herald Square station on the BMT Broadway Line is an express station that has four tracks and two island platforms.
 This level opened several years after the opening of the Port Authority Trans-Hudson station; the Sixth Avenue line platforms were built later.
 The station was operated by the BMT until the city government took over the BMT's operations on June 1, 1940.

-Each platform has three staircases and one elevator to the main mezzanine on the north half and another staircase at the extreme south end to 32nd Street.
-North of the station are diamond crossovers in both directions that are used by N trains on weekdays when they operate express in Manhattan.